 A 4.31 mile stretch of the levee bike path extends from the end of the downtown promenade just north of the I-10 Mississippi River Bridge and continues south past Skip Bertman Drive at LSU to Farr Park.
 The 15 foot wide path includes separate lanes for bicycles and walkers/joggers as well as lighting, seating and water fountains.
-The bike path links to the existing one mile riverfront promenade in Downtown Baton Rouge.

 The Baton Rouge Levee offers many recreational activities.
 The activities range from biking to jogging, as well as, a quiet walk or rollerblading along the Mississippi River.
 People looking for a quick, downtown calorie-burning exercise can follow the .5 mile and 1.5 mile Levee Loop Paths on the map below.
 Come enjoy one of Baton Rouge’s greatest assets.

 The Downtown Greenway is a pedestrian and bicycling corridor that links inner city residential neighborhoods to downtown parks, businesses, and cultural attractions utilizing the existing BREC parks, interstate infrastructure, and public right-of-ways.
 The creation of the Greenway is also intended to spur new investments and redevelopment in the city’s core.
 The Downtown Greenway’s schematic design was completed through the EPA’s Greening America’s Capitals program and Design Workshop produced the final design processes.